AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-servers.md

 ```

-## Retrieve details of joined servers
+## Retrieve the details of joined servers

-Retrieves the detailed information of the servers that the specified user exists (by page).
+Retrieves the detailed information of the servers that the specified user that has joined (by page).

 ### HTTP request